rubocop/rubocop/manual/automated_code_review.md

 [Code Climate](https://codeclimate.com/) provides automated code review for test coverage, complexity, duplication, security, style, and more, and merge with confidence.

+### CodeFactor

+[CodeFactor](https://www.codefactor.io) reports various code metrics like duplication and churn and problems for code style, performance, complexity and many others.
+CodeFactor is free for open source, and it supports analysis and auto-correction for RuboCop.

 ### Hound

 [Hound](https://houndci.com/) comments on style violations in GitHub pull requests, allowing you and your team to better review and maintain a clean codebase.